cleancoded/code-cleaner/README.md

     * https://github.com/cleancoded/wordpress-code-cleanup/
 2. Upload plugin files to the `/wp-content/plugins/codecleanup/` directory (create this if it does exist), or install the plugin through the plugins area of the WordPress backend.
 4. Activate the plugin through the 'Plugins' area of the WordPress backend.
-5. Update options and preferences from the 'Settings' page.
+5. Update options and optimization preferences from the plugin 'Settings' page.

 # Changelog